lloc/wordpress-plugins-phpunit/README.md

     rm -f tests/wccta/WcctaTest.php && touch tests/wccta/PluginTest.php
     touch wordpress-plugins-phpunit.php

-We want to test some method of the class plugin.
-Imagine a method called `is_loaded` that returns `true` on success.
+We want to test some methods of the class `Plugin`.
+Imagine a method called is_loaded that returns true on success.
 When you are ready, execute:

     composer test